“A Kurdish bookseller is forced to spend months in prison in Iran for selling a Bible, according to reports.”

-Mustafa Rahimi, who was seized by government security agents, was fined and given the prison sentence on 11 June and then bailed, only to be summoned to jail a few days later.
+Mustafa Rahimi, was arrested by government security agents, and was fined and given a prison sentence on 11 June and then bailed, only to be to be jailed a few days later.

-The bookseller’s family reportedly said he was jailed for selling the Bible by the Islamic Revolutionary Court in the city of Bukan.
+The bookseller’s family said he was jailed for selling Bible.

 Security forces confiscate Bibles and Christian literature, including hymn books; and the government forcibly closed the Bible Society in 1990.

-In November 2010, 300 Farsi New Testaments were reportedly seized in a bus at the Iranian border and burned, and in August 2011, the authorities announced they had seized 6,500 Bibles between Zanjan and Abhar in the same north-west region as Bukan.
+In 2010, 300 Farsi New Testaments were taken from a bus at the Iranian border and burned, and in August 2011, the government said to have 6,500 Bibles.